elixir-europe/infectious-diseases-toolkit/human-biomolecular-data/data-analysis.md

 Below you can find some general existing approaches in order to help with and improve your data analysis pipeline/protocol:

-- **Container environments**: As an alternative to package management systems you can consider container environments like [Docker](https://www.docker.com/) or [Singularity](https://sylabs.io/).
+- **Container environments**: As an alternative to package management systems you can consider container environments like {% tool "docker" %} or {% tool "singularity" %}.
-- **Web-based platform**: Provides a centralised location for software developers to store, manage, collaborate, and share their code.- You can use [GitHub](https://github.com/) (widely used), [GitLab](https://about.gitlab.com/) or [Bitbucker](https://bitbucket.org/).
+- **Web-based platform**: Provides a centralised location for software developers to store, manage, collaborate, and share their code.
+You can use {% tool "github" %} (widely used), {% tool "gitlab" %} or {% tool "bitbucket" %}.
 - **Workflow platforms**: Allows the user to manage your data and provide an interface (web, GUI, APIs) to run complex pipelines and review their results.
-For instance: [Galaxy](https://rdmkit.elixir-europe.org/galaxy_assembly) and [Arvados](https://arvados.org/) (CWL-based, open source).
+For instance: {% tool "galaxy" %} and {% tool "arvados" %} (CWL-based, open source).
 - **Workflow runners**: Allows you to take a workflow written in a proprietary or standardised format (such as the CWL standard) and execute it locally or on a remote computer infrastructure.
-For instance, [toil-cwl-runner](https://toil.readthedocs.io/en/latest/running/cwl.html), the reference CWL runner ([cwltool](https://pypi.org/project/cwltool/)), [Nextflow](https://www.nextflow.io/), [Snakemake](https://snakemake.readthedocs.io/en/stable/), [Cromwell](https://cromwell.readthedocs.io/en/stable/tutorials/FiveMinuteIntro/).
+For instance, {% tool "toil-cwl-runner" %}, the reference CWL runner ({% tool "cwltool" %}), {% tool "nextflow" %}, {% tool "snakemake" %}, {% tool "cromwell" %}.
 - **Integration Pipelines**: These pipelines are used to integrate different types of data, such as genomic, proteomic, and metabolomic data.
 It involves steps such as data preprocessing, data integration, and functional analysis.
-Tools like [OmicsIntegrator](https://github.com/fraenkel-lab/OmicsIntegrator) can be used for data integration.
+Tools like {% tool "omicsgenerator" %} can be used for data integration.

 ## Preprocessing